 Causes of Stray Dog Populations

 The stray dog population in the U.S. is fueled by several factors.
 One primary cause is pet abandonment, where owners surrender their dogs due to financial difficulties, behavioral issues, or lack of time.
 Additionally, unsterilized pets contribute to uncontrolled breeding, leading to an increase in stray and unwanted dogs.
-Natural disasters and displacement also contribute to dogs becoming strays when they get separated from their families.
+Natural disasters and displacement also cause dogs to become strays when they lose contact with their families.

 The Challenges Stray Dogs Face